Simpsons (department store): Acquisition by the Hudson's Bay Company

 The Bay Queen Street, formerly Simpsons' flagship store in Toronto, later operated by The Bay.

 In 1978, the Hudson's Bay Company acquired Simpsons and federal competition law required the partnership to terminate, thus Simpsons and Simpsons-Sears could no longer share facilities.
 Sears stores continued to carry the Simpsons-Sears name on signage and the name remained in use both informally and as its business name well into the 1980s.
 Simpsons-Sears officially changed its name to Sears Canada in 1984.

 Simpsons closed on June 27, 1981, the store in Regina, Saskatchewan it had operated since 1916 after four consecutive years of financial losses with that location.
 It also closed its only store in Ottawa on January 29, 1983.
 The 83,000 square feet multi-level store had never been profitable ever since Simpsons acquired it in June 1972 and was notorious for not having any escalators.

 In March 1983, The Bay store at Mayflower Mall in Sydney, Nova Scotia was rebranded to Simpsons.

 In July 1984, Simpsons terminated 1,631 employees, including more than a thousand in Toronto alone.
 Simpsons lost $53 million that year alone.

 The flagship store's acquisition of a large quantity of toy robots was a major plot point in the movie Short Circuit 2 in 1988.

 Simpsons vanished from Greater Montreal in 1989 with its five stores either converted to The Bay or simply closed, leaving the chain with a presence only in the Toronto area.
+That year, the flagship Simpsons store in downtown Toronto completed a $30 million facelift with a relaunch known as the Miracle on Queen Street.
 HBC acknowledged at the time that Simpsons wasn't doing great in Toronto but was still performing well enough to continue there and even planned to add three more locations to the existing 11 stores in the area.
 The aforementioned openings did materialized in 1989 and 1990 at the Erin Mills, Mapleview Mall and Markville Shopping Centre.